Visão Geral

 - Email duplicate checking

-The Roles and Permissions fields in the User object are extended fields that are dynamically populated when retrieving user data.
-These fields are not stored directly in the User table but are collected from the Roles and Permissions resources through the ExtendUserWithRolesAndPermissions() function.
+The Roles and Permissions fields on the User object are extended: they are filled when user data is fetched, not stored on the User table.
+They are built from the Roles and Permissions resources via ExtendUserWithRolesAndPermissions().

 - Store organization-specific user attributes